hikoworks/hikolang/doc/error_handling.md

 # Error handling

 ## Extendable error codes
-Because types in this language are values, applications and libraries will be able to extend types like enums by adding new values to them.
-This is useful for error codes, where the application or library can add new error codes to the enum type.
-This is done by using the `enum:add()` function on the enum type.
+Errors are internally represented as a 31 bit unsigned integer, so that it may be returned in a 32 bit CPU register.

+Errors are global identifiers, so that the same name may be used in multiple modules and libraries.
+Therefor errors may be redefined in a module or library.

+You can define a new error code using the `error` statement.
+This statement has two optional arguments:
+ - A comma `,` separated list of error names between parentheses `(...)`, that this error is a sub-error of.
+This is used to create a hierarchy of errors.
+ - A string that is used as the error message.

 ```
-var error_code = enum {
-    assertion_failure,
-    precondition_failure,
-    postcondition_failure,
-    invariant_invalid,
-};

-// Add a new error code to the enum type, if it already exists, it will be ignored.
-try {
-    error_code.add("my_error");
-} catch {}
+// Define the `foo` error.
+error foo

+// Define the `bar` error, and set the error message.
+error bar "This is the 'bar' error message"

+// Define `baz` as a sub-error of both `overflow` and `foo`.
+error baz (overflow, foo)
 ```

+The list of super errors and the error message may be different in redefinitions of an error in separate libraries.
+Inconsistencies in error definitions are handled as follows:
+ - The list of super errors is the union of all super errors in each of the definitions.
+ - The error message is the first error message that was defined for an error.

+It is a static error if adding a new error code causes this internal error code value to be larger than `0x7fffffff`.

 ## Throwing an error.
-The `throw` expression is used to throw an error; its argument is an expression which results in an error code value.
+The `throw` statement is used to throw an error; its argument is the name of an error.
+The error name must be an error that was defined before.

 Example:
 ```
 func foo(a: int) -> int {
     if a < 0 {